saweeet/saweeet.github.io/content/en/projects/This is how I stream.md

  **3. Install the Torrentio RD Add-on**

 - Make sure you are signed in your Stremio app on your mobile phone
-- Visit https://torrentio.strem.fun/ and under Debrid Provider, click on Real Debrid
+- Visit https://torrentio.strem.fun/ and under Debrid Provider, select RealDebrid
 - Paste the RealDebrid API Key under the `RealDebrid API Key` that you copied in Step 2.
 - Click on the Install button.

 ![](https://imjeremy.com/projects/images/torrentio.png)

-At this stage you should now be able to test this.
+After clicking the Install button, this should automatically try to open with your Stremio app.
+After proceeding, at this stage you should now be able to test this.
 Make sure your mobile phone is connected to your home Wi-Fi.
 Then, using Stremio, try searching and watching a few movies and TV shows using Stremio.

  **Note**:
 -  When watching content at home, do not simultaneously watch content on a different device outside your home.